Star Fox: Main series

-Star Fox
+Star Fox (1993)

 The first game, Star Fox, or Starwing in Europe and Australia, was released for the Super Nintendo Entertainment System in 1993.
 Developed by Nintendo EAD and programmed by Argonaut Software, it uses the Super FX chip to provide 3D graphics during a period of predominately 2D games.
 Fox McCloud and his team, Slippy Toad, Peppy Hare, and Falco Lombardi, take on Andross, who threatens to overthrow the Lylat system.
 The concept was inspired by a shrine to the Japanese fox deity Inari Ōkami, which Shigeru Miyamoto visited regularly.
 The shrine's accessibility through a series of arches, influenced the gameplay.
 Several boss battles from the game are included as mini-games in the Wii game WarioWare: Smooth Moves, using the Wii Remote to fly the ship.

 Star Fox 64

 Star Fox 64, or Lylat Wars in Europe and Australia, introduced fully spoken dialogue, off-the-rails movement, new vehicles and characters, multiplayer, and rudimentary on-foot gameplay through an unlockable multiplayer mode.
 It was released in 1997 for the Nintendo 64 and came bundled with the Rumble Pak, a force feedback controller attachment.
 Star Fox 64 retells the main story of the original Star Fox canon, with new characters and gameplay elements.
 New multiplayer modes include free-for-all, battle royale, and a time trial.
 The overall plot is expanded with relatively small core changes.
-This game is famous for quotes that have become Internet memes: "Do a barrel roll!" and "Use bombs wisely" by Peppy Hare and "Can't let you do that, Star Fox!" by Wolf O'Donnell.